maximusprimate/aks/README.md

 A polynomial time algorithm for determining whether or not a positive integer is prime.
 More information is available in the PDF.
+Note that this was a project for a graduate class at the University of Waterloo, in 2013.